 We have identified novel microRNAs that act as a potent tumor suppressors in medulloblastoma.
 Interestingly, one of these miRNAs sensitizes vincristine as well as radiation response in c-myc amplified medulloblastoma by targeting microtubule dynamics and DNA damage response.
 We are currently testing the viability of this miRNA in a non-human primate model (in collaboration with Dr. Brigitte Widermann at NCI).
 We are in the process of scheduling a pre-IND meeting with the FDA to know more about the required IND-enabling studies.

-We are actively engaged in translational research to discover new, more effective, and safe regimens for treating cancers.
+We actively engage in translational research to discover new, more effective, and safe regimens for cancer treatment.
 Towards that goal, we recently discovered that an anti-depressant and its derivative could block cancer cell’s ability to repair DNA.
 Our study became the basis for the clinical trial, which is currently underway.

-In addition to cancer, my group has made some seminal discoveries in miRNA and development.
+microRNA and Development In addition to cancer, my group have made some seminal discoveries in miRNA and development.
 We were the first group to develop an in vivoRNA interference (RNAi) approach that mimics the principle by which “microRNAs” are processed (Rao et al., Genes & Dev, 2006).
-Furthermore, we were first to show that miRNA plays a critical role in chromatin condensation during germ cell development (Chang et al., PNAS, 2012).
-Recently, in groundbreaking work, we showed that LC3-associated phagocytosis is not only confined to macrophages but is actively used by Sertoli cells to engulf and clear germ cells during germ cell differentiation (Panneerdoss et al., Nature Communications, 2018).
+Furthermore, we were the first to show that miRNA plays a critical role in chromatin condensation during germ cell development (Chang et al., PNAS, 2012).
+Recently, in groundbreaking work we showed that LC3-associated phagocytosis is not only confined to macrophages but is actively used by Sertoli cells to engulf and clear germ cells during germ cell differentiation (Panneerdoss et al., Nature Communications, 2018).